Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

 where $m_{0:T_u}$ is an exponential Martingale given by

-and ${T_u}$ is the stopping time of the controlled process.
-Although the importance sampling relation \eqref{eq: is estimator} holds for any control $u$, the variance of the corresponding estimators significantly depends on the choice of $u$.
-Hence, one is tempted to aim for an optimal control $u^*$ which minimizes the variance of the importance sampling estimator
+and ${T_u}$ is the first hitting time of $\mathcal{T}$ under the controlled process.
+Although the importance sampling relation \eqref{eq: is estimator} holds for any control $u \in \mathcal{U}$, the variance of the corresponding estimators significantly depends on the choice of $u$.
+Hence, one is tempted to aim for an optimal control $u^*$ which minimizes the variance of the importance sampling estimator over the space of controls